kohrrelation/kohrrelation.github.io/_pages/talks.md

 - Oct 2022: My paper on "Gradient boosting with extreme-value theory for wildfire prediction" has been accepted in [Extremes](https://www.springer.com/journal/10687)
 - Oct 2022: Our paper on "On the temporal clustering of European extreme precipitation events and its relationship to persistent and transient large-scale atmospheric drivers" (with Y. Barton, P. Rivoire, M. S. Ali, J. Kopp and O. Martius) has been accepted in [Weather and Climate Extremes](https://www.sciencedirect.com/journal/weather-and-climate-extremes)
 - Oct 2022: Seminar talk at [INRAe](https://biosp.mathnum.inrae.fr/cafe-sciences), Avignon, France
-- Sep 2022: I will lecture a new course [477874-HS2022-0: Statistical modelling of extremes](https://ilias.unibe.ch/goto_ilias3_unibe_crs_2404790.html) at the University of Bern in Autumn 2022
+- Sep 2022: I will lecture a new course [477874-HS2022-0: Statistical modelling of extremes](https://ilias.unibe.ch/goto_ilias3_unibe_crs_2404790.html) at the University of Bern in Fall 2022
 - Sep 2022: Talk at the DAMOCLES Compound Events Final Conference in Lisbon, Portugal
 - Aug 2022: Talk at the Joint Statistical Meeting in Washington, D.C., United States.
 Grant amount: CHF1'500
 - Jul 2022: Research visit at the [Department of Statistics, Colorado State University](https://statistics.colostate.edu/)